Art Kaufman: Texas Tech

 On January 10, 2012, Kaufman was announced as the new defensive coordinator for the Texas Tech Red Raiders and former employer Tommy Tuberville, replacing Chad Glasgow.
 He is the fourth defensive coordinator in four years for Texas Tech, and the first with three years or more of experience at the position since Greg McMackin in 2000.

 Kaufman inherited a Red Raider defense ranked 114 out of 120 in total defense, and last in the country in rushing defense.
 In the opening game of the 2012 season against the Northwestern State Demons, Kaufman's defense set a school record of only 84 yards allowed.
 After the third game versus the New Mexico Lobos, the Red Raiders were 2nd in total defense in the country.
 Following a bye the week of September 22, the Red Raiders rose to number 1 in total defense.
 The Red Raiders maintained their number 1 ranking after a Week 5 defeat of their first Big 12 conference opponent, the Iowa State Cyclones.
 Kaufman's defense held the Cyclones to 189 yards of total offense.
 Following this performance, Kaufman was named by the Fort Worth Star-Telegram as the frontrunner for the Broyles Award.

 After a loss at home to the 14th ranked Oklahoma Sooners and an upset victory over 5th ranked West Virginia Mountaineers, Kaufman's defense ranked 4th in total yards allowed.
 In the upset victory over West Virginia, the Red Raiders held Heisman Trophy-frontrunner Geno Smith to 275 yards, a passing efficiency rating of 100.71, and one touchdown pass.
 The win marked the most lopsided victory over a top-5 opponent in school history, and marked the debut of the Red Raiders in the BCS rankings at number 17.
 Kaufman was again praised for the performance of the defense, with Bruce Feldman of CBS Sports also naming him as the frontrunner for the Broyles Award.

 Cincinnati

 Following head coach Tommy Tuberville's departure to Cincinnati, Kaufman remained a member of the Texas Tech staff through the 2012 Meineke Car Care Bowl of Texas.
 Following the game, it was announced on January 4, 2013, that Kaufman would be following Tuberville to Cincinnati to accept the defensive coordinator position.

 Personal life

-He was born in Dermott, Arkansas, and has three daughters.
+Kaufman was born in Dermott, Arkansas, and has three daughters.